European Remote-Sensing Satellite

 European Remote Sensing satellite (ERS) was the European Space Agency's first Earth-observing satellite programme using a polar orbit.
-It consisted of 2 satellites, ERS-1 and ERS-2.
+It consisted of two satellites, ERS-1 and ERS-2, with ERS-1 being launched in 1991.

 ERS-1

 ERS-1 launched 17 July 1991 from Guiana Space Centre aboard an Ariane 4 rocket.
 The satellite was put into a Sun-synchronous polar orbit at an altitude of 782–785 km.
 ERS-1 failed on 10 March 2000 after nine years in orbit.

 Instruments

 ERS-1 carried an array of Earth-observation instruments that gathered information about the Earth (land, water, ice, and atmosphere) using a variety of measurement principles.
 These included: